rblackwe/perl-events-on-cpan/README.markdown

 http://www.theperlreview.com/community_calendar has been great but it has me wanting more.

-The general idea is that each Event would get its own module on CPAN and be maintained by that events orgainzers.
+The general idea is that each Event would get its own module and live in a git repository and be maintained by that events orgainzers.
 My hope this will reduce any bottlenecks.
 	Something like (but I am not loving it at all):
 		Community::Events::YAPC::NA::2009::Event.pm
 		Community::Events::Mongers::USA::PA::Pittsburgh::2009::January::Event.pm